The Ultimate Guide To The National Parks In California

 Yosemite National Park

-Yosemite National Park preserves approximately 1,200 square miles of rugged terrain in the Sierra Nevada of California.
-Yosemite National Park is mostly known for its gorgeous waterfalls, but there is a lot more to see and explore in the park, deep valleys, aged sequoia trees, glacier-carved land, grand mountains, wildlife and much more.
+Yosemite National Park is mostly known for its gorgeous waterfalls, but there is a lot more to see and explore in the park, including deep valleys, aged sequoia trees, glacier-carved lands, grand mountains, wildlife, and much more.

 Read More: The Ultimate Guide To Yosemite National Park

 Sequoia and Kings Canyon, two great adjacent National Parks in California!

 The location of these two National Parks, adjacent to each other, provides an excellent opportunity to visit two great National Parks in California at once!
 The parks are open all year-round, but some sections and roads are closed in winter due to snow and may require tire chains.

 Located in California’s southern Sierra Nevada mountains Sequoia and Kings Canyon National Parks are home to the largest and second-largest tree in the world by volume!

 Sequoia National Park is located about 200 miles from Los Angles, about 3 and 1/2 hour drive.
 Kings Canyon National Park shares the boundary with Sequoia National Park, and you can seamlessly access one park from the other.